 In this situation, you’d probably want at least a 35kW whole-home generator.

-Learn more about our services and generators we install on our generator service page.
+Learn more about our services and generators we install.